mlombera94/mlombera94.github.io/_posts/2021-01-06-Wine_quality.md

      Number of Support Vectors:  3329
 ```

-#### Apply the SVM model to the normalized validation dataset to check the accuracy of the model
+Apply the SVM model to the normalized validation dataset to check the accuracy of the model.
 ``` r
 # Normalized validation dataset predictions
 pred_validation <- predict(RBF_classifier, validation_norm)